Dr. Edward-Rhys Harry, Musical Director

-Edward-Rhys Harry works across the UK and internationally as a voice coach, adjudicator, composer, arranger and choral conductor.
+Edward works across the UK and internationally as a voice coach, adjudicator, composer, arranger and choral conductor.

-He comes from Penclawdd, on the north coast of The Gower Peninsula.
+He comes from Penclawdd, on the North Coast of The Gower Peninsula.
 Aged 14 he was employed as an organist and also began conducting rehearsals for choirs in local chapels and churches.

-Undergraduate studies in composition (with Dilys Elwyn-Edwards and William Mathias amongst others) and voice at University of Wales Bangor (through the medium of Welsh) were followed with a postgraduate study in Music Technology and Sound Recording, plus his PGCE and his MMus degree in composition from the London College of Music, where he studied with Francis Pott, Terry Davies and Laurence Roman.
+Undergraduate studies in composition (with Dilys Elwyn-Edwards and William Mathias amongst others) and voice at University of Wales Bangor (through the medium of Welsh) were followed with postgraduate study in Music Technology and Sound Recording, his PGCE and an MMus degree in composition from the London College of Music, where he studied with Francis Pott, Terry Davies and Laurence Roman.
 In 2006 he became a member of the Gorsedd Y Beirdd.